w11k/ngx-present/README.md

 ## Installation

-* Create a new angular application `ng new my-presentation`
+* Create a new angular application `ng new my-presentation --style=scss`
 * Install @w11k/ngx-present via `npm install @w11k/ngx-present`
 * You may want to install a theme via `npm install your-ngx-present-theme`.
   Of course you also can use ngx-present without a theme.